SydWad/better_youtube_v2/README.md

 ## Installation

-1. Download or clone this repository
+1. Download or clone this repository to your computer.
-2. Open `chrome://extensions` or `brave://extensions`
-3. Enable **Developer Mode**
+2. Open a new tab in Firefox and navigate to about:debugging.
+3. Click on This Firefox in the left-hand sidebar.
-4. Click **Load unpacked** and select the extension folder
+4. Click the Load Temporary Add-on... button.
+5. Open your extension folder and select the manifest.json file (or any file within the directory).
-5. Navigate to YouTube — the extension is active immediately
+6. Navigate to YouTube — the extension is active immediately.

 ## Usage